Model catalog

 Method is a cost decision more than a quality one.
 LoRA captures most task gains at a fraction of full fine-tuning’s cost and is the production default; QLoRA fits bigger bases on smaller hardware; full fine-tuning pays off only for deep domain shifts with large datasets.

-The run itself is cheap relative to what it replaces: a typical LoRA run on a 70B base costs tens to low hundreds of dollars in GPU time.
+The run itself is cheap relative to what it replaces: a typical LoRA run on a 70B base costs tens to low hundreds of dollars in GPU time at current rental rates.
 The fine-tuning cost calculator prices your exact run, and on Allocate the same run is quoted flat in writing before you commit.

 Common questions